kubernetes/enhancements/keps/sig-windows/2258-node-service-log-viewer/README.md

 would not help scenarios where containers are not launching successfully on the nodes.

-For the kubectl changes an alternative to extending `kubect logs` would be to introduce a plugin or add a new sub-command under `kubectl alpha`.
+For the kubectl changes an alternative to introducing `kubectl node-logs` would be to introduce a plugin.